• Home

 • Grief Recovery Method®

-• Grief Recovery Method Evidence Based
+• Grief Recovery Method® is Evidence Based

-• Whole Person Wellness
+• New Wellness Story

-Is the Grief Recovery Method© program evidence-based?
+Is the Grief Recovery Method® proven to work?

-“The Grief Recovery Method© (GRM) program is an evidence-informed, practice-based program that has been shown to effectively influence components of grief and grief recovery.”
+“The Grief Recovery Method® (GRM) program is an evidence-informed, practice-based program that has been shown to effectively influence components of grief and grief recovery.”

 Here are some helpful definitions: